sourav-ch/fyp/README.md

 Hello!
 This is a sign language detection project done for my final year in B.tech.
+You can create the dataset using the capture_image.py and annotate using the annotation tool.
 You can run the model by executing the run.py file.